Are you using hashtags to maximise exposure for your brand or client's Twitter account?

 If one or more respected influencers in your industry or niche are using a hashtag, then there's a good chance it's relevant.
 But you can still make your own check.

 Enter the hashtag in the Twitter search bar:

 Incidentally, the hashtag was used more than 400,000 times, garnering more than 2 trillion impressions on social media.

 Creating a catchy hashtag is an excellent way to raise brand awareness, but remember to follow these three steps:

 - Check if it exists - Make a thorough search on Twitter to ensure your proposed new hashtag does not exist already or has not been used previously in a negative way.

 - Consider the length - A hashtag needs to be snappy and memorable.
 Creating a hashtag from a long phrase won't deliver the desired results and there's more chance of it getting mistyped.
 Three words or less should be enough to convey your message.

 - Use capital letters - Twitter hashtags are not case sensitive, but using capital letters makes your hashtag more readable.
 Compare #socialmediamarketing and #SocialMediaMarketing.
 Plus, it also helps hashtags from being misinterpreted.

 Hashtags are here to stay.
-They are so useful for identifying topics that you can't afford to ignore them.
-Make sure you're using relevant hashtags on your client's tweets to reach new audiences and boost brand awareness.
+They are so useful for identifying topics and getting in touch with your target audience that you can't afford to ignore them.